danxoneil/openblock/README.txt

 ==================

 This is merely a set of code and issues as a way to capture some thinking about what a block-level or address-level information service might look like.
+My initial method was to create issues based on new site features that were announced on the EveryBlock blog since it first released the code that formed the base of OpenBlock.
-There are lots of projects in Chicago that tangentially relate to this concept.
+In my current position, I am involved with lots of projects in Chicago that tangentially relate to civic information in urban environments.
 I welcome input!